UiPath/ProcessMining-devkit-connector/README.md

 ### Documentation
 The documentation folder contains the following material:
 - [repository_structure.md](documentation/repository_structure.md): a newly developed connector is expected to have the same repository structure as this devkit connector.
 This document describes what the repository should contain for a released connector.
-- [release_process.md](documentation/release_process.md): guidelines on the git workflow and explanation about versioning.
+- [development.md](documentation/development.md): description of the design spec with guidelines and best practices on writing transformations.
+- [validation.md](documentation/validation.md): guidelines on how to write tests and information on the validation of a connector.
 - [example.md](documentation/example.md): the devkit connector contains a simple procurement example on how to write transformations in a dbt project.
 This document provides information about the example dbt project.
-- [development.md](documentation/development.md): guidelines and best practices on writing transformations.
+- [release_process.md](documentation/release_process.md): guidelines on the git workflow and explanation about versioning.
-- [validation.md](documentation/validation.md): guidelines on how to write tests and information on the validation of a connector.
 - [connector_documentation_template.docx](documentation/connector_documentation_template.docx): template to be filled in with documentation about the developed connector.

 ## Installation